HeardLibrary/digital-scholarship/computer/directories-mac.md

 The plus sign appears regardless of the display style you've chosen for Finder.

-The bottom line is that if you are ever unsure about whether you are copying or moving a file, look to see whether there is a green plus sign.
+The bottom line is that if you are ever unsure about whether you are copying or moving a file, **look to see whether there is a green plus sign**.

 ## Dropbox and Box

+Dropbox and Box are two common and similar systems used to synch local files on a computer with an analogous directory tree in the cloud.
+You can use either system entirely by uploading and downloading files using a web interface, but it is far more convenient to set up folders in the cloud to by synched directly with directories on your local computer.
+This section assumes that you have enabled this kind of synch to your local computer.

 <img src="../images-2-mac/box-copy.png" style="border:1px solid black">

 A very confusing thing happens when I compare what happens when I drag and drop to a Dropbox folder and a Box folder.
-Both are very similar cloud storage systems.
 When I drag and drop to a Box folder, I see the plus sign (indicating that I'm performing a copy), but when I drag and drop to a Dropbox folder, I don't see the plus sign (indicating that I'm performing a move).

 <img src="../images-2-mac/box-as-drive.png" style="border:1px solid black">